Israel at the 2016 Summer Olympics: Athletics

 Donald Sanford qualified for the men's 400 metres by having a qualifying time of under 45.40 seconds.
 Sanford finished in his heat with a time of 46.06 seconds, but did not qualify for the semifinals due to finishing in fifth place.

 Israel had five marathon runners qualify, three males and two females.
 They all qualified via the entry standard of 2:19 and 2:45 for men and women, respectively.
-Lonah Chemtai did not finish the marathon.
+Lonah Chemtai Salpeter did not finish the marathon.
 The highest place finish was by Marhu Teferi, finishing in 74th place.

 Both Dmitry Kroyter and Hanna Knyazyeva-Minenko competed in field events, with the former competing in high jump and the latter in triple jump.
 Kroyter did not perform well enough to advance to the final round; he cleared the 2.17 m height on his second try, but failed to clear the 2.22 m height in his three attempts, finishing 41st overall.

 Minenko scratched on her first two jumps, and her third jump was long enough for her to place 8th in the round with a distance of 14.2 m.
 The final round is split into two sets of three jumps, with the top eight from the first set advancing to the second.
 The longest distance from all six jumps is the distance that is considered for placing.
 Minenko placed seventh in the first set, with her longest jump from the set being 14.39 m.
 Minenko achieved her season best in the second set of jumps with a length of 14.68 m, finishing in fifth place overall.